tymondesigns/jwt-auth/docs/quick-start.md

 }
 ```

-### Configure Auth guard
+## Configure Auth guard

-*Note: This will only work if you are using Laravel 5.2 and above.*
+!> This will only work if you are using Laravel 5.2 and above.*

 Inside the `config/auth.php` file you will need to make a few changes to configure Laravel
 to use the `jwt` guard to power your application authentication.